sbrstrkkdwmdr/RemoveSdElements/README.md

 removes non-HD elements from an osu! skin

+`removeSd.py` -> removes all sd elements from a given skin

+`removeSdAll.py` -> removes all sd elements from all skins in a given folder

+use global (non-relative) paths for the script

 elements that don't have an HD version won't be removed

 if you have a skin folder that's laid out like so: